rayattack/heaven/CONTRIBUTIONS.md

 - Use Black to format your code.
 This and other tools will run automatically if you install pre-commit using the instructions below.
 - Include tests if your patch adds or changes code.
 Make sure the test fails without your patch.
 - Update any relevant docs pages and docstrings.
-Docs pages and docstrings should be wrapped at 72 characters.
+Docs pages and docstrings should be wrapped below 128 characters where possible.
 - Add an entry in [CHANGES](changes.md).
 Use the same style as other entries.
 Also include .. versionchanged:: inline changelogs in relevant docstrings.